 8.6 The width of driveways should be kept to a minimum to reduce the impact on the street scene.
-They should be surfaced in materials that complement the house and its garden.
+They should be surfaced in permeable materials that complement the house and its garden.
+Where permeable materials are not possible, any water run off should drain to soakaways rather than the combined sewer.
 Enclosure to the street should be maintained by walls, railings, gates or planting (Figure 8.3).
 Particular consideration will be given to proposals for driveways in conservation areas where there is a need to protect the heritage value of the street scene and the established character of the front boundaries.
 To find out whether your home is within a conservation area please use our interactive map: Map of Conservation Areas - Exeter City Council.